saraclohisey/saraclohisey.github.io/_pages/about.md

 You can read about work of the [Baillie Lab](https://baillielab.net/)!

 I joined the Baillie lab in 2014 as a postdoctoral research fellow.
-Previously, I graduated with first class honours from Trinity College Dublin after which I completed a PhD studying determinants of cytoskeletal function in Drosophila at the [Wellcome Trust Centre for Cell Biology](https://ohkura.bio.ed.ac.uk/index.html).
+Previously, I graduated from Trinity College Dublin after which I completed a PhD studying determinants of cytoskeletal function in Drosophila at the [Wellcome Trust Centre for Cell Biology](https://ohkura.bio.ed.ac.uk/index.html).